canalplus/rx-player/doc/api/Buffer_Control/setMaxVideoBufferSize.md

 segments anymore.

-This feature was designed with devices that have limited memory and trying to play very high bitrates tracks in minds.
+This feature was designed with devices that have limited memory and trying to play very high bitrates representations in minds.

 However on some custom targets, or just to better control the memory footprint of the player, you might want to set this limit.